-■ If the system does not have a plunger (release button), loosen the center front screw (FIGURE 11-2).
+- If the system does not have a plunger (release button), loosen the center front screw (FIGURE 13-2).
 Keep one hand under the baseplane while loosening the center front screw.
-Go to Step 18.
+Go to Step 18. - If the system has a plunger (release button), with one hand, hold the baseplane up and press in the plunger (release button) at the front of the chassis (FIGURE 13-3).